airbytehq/airbyte/airbyte-integrations/connectors/source-mongodb-v2/README.md

 ## Documentation
 This is the repository for the MongoDb source connector in Java.
-For information about how to use this connector within Airbyte, see [User Documentation](https://docs.airbyte.io/integrations/sources/mongodb-new)
+For information about how to use this connector within Airbyte, see [User Documentation](https://docs.airbyte.io/integrations/sources/mongodb-v2)

 ## Local development

 #### Building via Gradle
 From the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-mongodb-new:build
+./gradlew :airbyte-integrations:connectors:source-mongodb-v2:build
 ```

 ### Locally running the connector docker image